 Mr. Berkowitz is a Fellow in the American College of Trial Lawyers and has successfully tried 24 cases to verdict.
-Chambers USA ranks him Band 1 for both White Collar and Commercial Litigation and clients describe him as “a force of nature” and “a top-flight trial lawyer who has a great courtroom presence.”
+Chambers USA ranks him Band 1 for White Collar Crime & Government Investigations, Securities, and General Commercial Litigation and clients describe him as “a force of nature” and “a top-flight trial lawyer who has a great courtroom presence.”

 Prior to joining Latham & Watkins, Mr. Berkowitz served in several federal government positions including as:

 - Deputy Chief of the General Crimes Section for the United States Attorney’s office in the Northern District of Illinois

 - Director of the special task force created to investigate the Enron corporate scandal, and lead prosecutor in the criminal case against Kenneth Lay and Jeffrey Skilling

 Mr. Berkowitz recently completed a five-year term as Global Chair of the firm’s Litigation & Trial Department.
 He currently serves as the Illinois Chair of the American College of Trial Lawyers and is a past president of the Chicago Inn of Court.
 He serves on the boards of the Chicago Area Project and A Better Chicago, an innovative non-profit organization that invests in and supports a portfolio of educational charities.